By Ken Zurski

 Dive from the fourteenth floor”

 The story of the original “Black Friday” begins with a man named Jay Gould.

 A leather maker turned New York railroad owner, Gould was the youngest of six children, the only boy, and a scrawny one at that; growing up to be barely five feet tall.
 What he lacked in size, however, he made up for in ambition.

 A financial whiz even as a young man, Gould started surveying and plotting maps for land in rural New York, where he grew up.
-It was tough work, but not much pay, at least not enough for the ambitious Gould.
+It was tough work, but not much pay, at least not enough for Gould.
 In 1856 he met a successful tanner – good work at the time – who taught Gould how to make leather from animal skins and tree bark.
 Gould found making money just as easy as fashioning belts and bridles.
 He found a few rich backers, hired a few good men and started his own tanning company by literally building a town from scratch in the middle of a vacant but abundant woodland.
 When the money started to flow, the backers balked, accusing Gould of deception.
-Their suspicions led to a takeover of the plant forcing Gould out.
+Their suspicions led to a takeover.
 The workers, who all lived quite comfortably in the new town they built and named Gouldsborough, rallied around Gould and took the plant back by force, in a shootout no less, although no one was seriously hurt.